oehpp94/GettingAndCleaningDataAssignment/CodeBook.md

     e) featuresTestFile: (dataframe, 2947 obs, 561 variable) which contains the data from "X_test.txt"
     f) featuresTrainFile: (dataframe, 7352 obs, 561 variable) which contains the data from "X_train.txt"

-1. Merge the training and the test sets to create one data set Scripts under this description perform the first task of the assignment by: a)Row combining the test observations and train observations per variable
+Merge the training and the test sets to create one data set:

+Scripts under this description perform the first task of the assignment by:

+    a)Row combining the test observations and train observations per variable
         - subjectDataSet: (dataframe, 10299 obs, 1 variables)
         - activityDataSet: (dataframe, 10299 obs, 1 variables)